LibertyAces/BitSwanPump/doc/declarative.md

 Argument `add` (optional) is similar to `set` but the operator `+=` is applied.
 The item must exist.

-Argument `update` (optional) is similar to `set` but the item must exist and it is passed to a subsequent expression as a `!ARG`.
+Argument `modify` (optional) is similar to `set` but the item must exist and it is passed to a subsequent expression as a `!ARG` (to _modify_ it).
 It the item doesn't exists, the entry is skipped.

+Argument `update` (optional) allows to update the dictionary with items from another dictionary.

 This is how to create the empty dictionary: